alphagov/govuk-terraform-provisioning/README.md

 # Project Directories

 The projects located in `old-projects` were built with Terraform `0.6` and are being left as-is until we have a need to update them.
-All new projects should work with at least Terraform `0.7` and be located in `projects`
+All new projects should work with at least Terraform `0.7` and be located in `projects`.

+# Developing locally

+See [this guide](docs/local-development-or-test-accounts.md) if you want to develop locally on the command-line or use our test account.